 100PLUS continued to strengthen its unique positioning as the isotonic drink of choice with a series of social media campaigns, particularly on Facebook.
-The brand message was crafted for those who lead active lifestyles, as well as the benefits of consuming 100PLUS in their daily lives.

-To generate excitement, 100PLUS rolled out two new flavours - 100PLUS Zero and 100PLUS Berry - in cans, to the delight of consumers.
+The brand message was crafted for those who lead active lifestyles, as well as the benefits of consuming 100PLUS in their daily in cans, to the delight of consumers.
 Supported by online communications and in-store visibility, the two variants were listed in the modern trade and Yangon GT.